howac115/COMP30022/README.md

 ### `npm test`

-run the test cases for the backend, this is automatically done every time before pushing to github. this is done by Travis CI, to learn more, see https://travis-ci.com/
+run the test cases for the backend, this is automatically done every time right after pushing new code to github. this is done by Travis CI, to learn more, see https://travis-ci.com/